 Your generosity makes a significant difference in Waldo County Healthcare, Inc’s ability to fulfill its primary mission: to be the BEST -Better~ Empathy~Service~Teamwork.
-There are a variety of ways to contribute to the hospital, to home health and hospice, or to the health centers.
+There are a variety of ways to contribute to the hospital and its affiliates.

 Your donation may be designated to:

 Memorial Giving A Memorial Gift is a very thoughtful way to pay lasting tribute to a loved one, friend or relative who has passed away.
-Their name is permanently recorded in the Book of Memory located in the hospital chapel.
 Your kind gesture also comforts the family at this difficult time, a gesture that helps the lives of others by supporting the health services of a community hospital.
-A gift can be made to a specific department of Waldo County General Hospital, to the Nursing Scholarship Fund, to the Oncology Patient Assistance Fund, to Belfast Public Health Nursing Association, to Waldo County Home Health & Hospice or to one of the rural health centers.
-All are 501(c)(3) not-for-profit organizations.
 Please include the donor’s name(s) and address, the person’s name the gift is in memory of, the designated department to receive the gift, and the relative’s name and address who should receive notification of the gift.
-Or contact us for a Memorial Giving brochure.
-If donations received reach the $1,000-level, an engraved brass memorial plate is added to our recognition plaque in the hospital lobby.

-Honor Giving A popular method of honoring an individual’s birthday or the holiday season is to contribute to the hospital, home health and hospice, or a health center in honor of an individual knowing that such a gift will help others in need.
+Honor Giving A popular method of honoring an individual’s birthday or the holiday season is to contribute to the hospital or a health center in honor of an individual knowing that such a gift will help others in need.
 Gifts are acknowledged.

 Our volunteers are people with a desire to help others, a professional attitude and a willingness to learn new things.
 Waldo County General Hospital’s volunteer program welcomes men and women over the age of 18.
 Most volunteers donate 4-6 hours a day once or twice a month.
 Lunch is provided to each volunteer working at least four hours in a day.

-To become part of our wonderful group of volunteers, please call Community Relations for an application, 207-930-6739, and give your name and address or e-mail your request to: email@example.com.
-You may also download a copy of the application in Adobe Acrobat (pdf) format.
-A membership fee of $15 per year is required, which assures that you are invited to all Aid events and receive the hospital’s newsletter.
+To become a volunteer or to join the Hospital Aid, our auxiliary group, please call Community Relations for an application, 207-921-6707, give your name and address.
+A membership fee of $15 per year is required to join the Hospital Aid, which assures that you are notified of all Aid events and receive the hospital’s newsletter.

 While volunteers offer their services free of charge to WCGH, they do receive many benefits.
 They have a chance to learn new skills while making new friends and developing new interests.
 Volunteers who work in the hospital also receive a free flu shot.
 The Aid has monthly membership meetings from September-May with a featured speaker from the hospital staff or community on a healthcare topic, which is very educational.
 Some meetings are purely for fun such as an auction, a recognition coffee and an annual meeting where members receive an award for reaching a milestone of volunteer hours.